General questions about Managed Service for PostgreSQL

 What part of database management and maintenance is Managed Service for PostgreSQL responsible for?

-When creating clusters, Managed Service for PostgreSQL allocates resources, installs the DBMS, and creates databases.
+When you create clusters, Managed Service for PostgreSQL allocates resources, installs the DBMS, and creates databases.

 For the created and running databases, Managed Service for PostgreSQL automatically creates backups and applies fixes and updates to the DBMS.